 Jack was ordained in the Roman Catholic Church, and so brings ecumenical experience, and with that a wide and embracing attitude to inclusion and faith.
 He has a proven track record of standing up for what he sees as the truth, and is willing to question authority.
 He recently openly challenged a bishop who was trying to hide facts from the public.
 Coming from a different part of the world and with a rich experience in another setting he will undoubtedly broaden, enliven, challenge and bring ‘fresh blood’ to the English bishops.

 Jack has made numerous television appearances and has strong support from those who have followed his life story on television, many of his supporters are beyond the boundaries of the church.

 Jack was asked about the nomination and in particular views on inclusion.
 He said ‘God loves all, and the Church is called to mirror that love.
 The church must show that love actively and generously.
 Same gender marriage is here to stay, I am very positive about it and I have very hope the church will grow to be too.
 Who wants a backwards facing church stuck in the mud of protesting attitudes?’
 On the issue of women in ministry Jack is unequivocal ‘I firmly believe that Catholic order tells us we must accept as equals all who are ordained by our bishops, be they priest or bishop, woman or man, that’s essential for the church.
 How we can allow a situation where some in a church form a clique questioning the validity of sacraments of other priests, or set up areas in the church where women bishops do not have the same status or authority as male bishops?
+I certainly don’t want such a view to flourish.
 Let’s move into the twenty first century on this one’